-The discovery of oil in 1930s the had profound impact on the Gulf States' economies politics. and While Enalish US and initially companies owned and managed the Gulf oil industry.
+The discovery of oil in the 1930s had a profound impact on the Gulf States' economies and politics.
+While

-local rulers confirmed their control of the industry following their countries' full independence (Saudi Arabia, 1932; Oman, 1951, Kuwait, 1961; then Bahrain, Qatar, and UAE in 1971).
-Of note, Iraq like Saudi Arabia achieved independence in 1932, but was occupied by Britain during World War II.
+English and US companies initially owned and managed the Gulf oil industry, local rulers confirmed their control of the industry following their countries' full independence (Saudi Arabia, 1932; Oman, 1951, Kuwait, 1961; then Bahrain, Qatar, and UAE in 1971).
+Iraq, like Saudi Arabia, achieved independence in 1932 but was occupied by Britain during World War II.
 Following the monarchy's overthrow in 1958, Iraq became a republic.